onexianjian/v8wiki/Using-D8.md

 ```

 ## More Resources
-[Kevin Eniss' D8 Guide](https://gist.github.com/kevincennis/0cd2138c78a07412ef21) has really good information about exploring V8 using D8.
+[Kevin Ennis' D8 Guide](https://gist.github.com/kevincennis/0cd2138c78a07412ef21) has really good information about exploring V8 using D8.
 Some of it might be a little bit out-of-date.